 Keeping an eye on how hardware resources are being used by your database will give you all sorts of actionable insights that can in turn streamline maintenance and problem-solving.

-For example, by checking up on how processes are using your CPU and memory resources, you will be able to spot when issues, conflicts and inconsistencies are on the horizon.
-Even if performance seems fine from moment to moment, being aware of what your main hardware resources are coping with can keep you one step ahead of problems which might otherwise snowball.
+For example, by checking up on how processes are using your CPU and memory resources, you will be able to spot when issues, conflicts, and inconsistencies are on the horizon.
+Even if performance seems fine from moment to moment, being aware of what your main hardware resources are coping with can keep you one step ahead of problems that might otherwise snowball.